Photo credits: ScenTree SAS

 Synthesis precursor :

 Alpha-Terpineol is a precursor to the synthesis of several compounds of olfactory interest.
 A hydrogenation synthesizes para-Menthan-8-ol.
 It can dehydrate under the action of acids to give a mixture of unsaturated cyclic terpenes.
 Terpine is obtained in a moderate acid medium.
-The most carried out reaction from alpha-Terpineol remains its esterification in Terpenyl acetate, with a smell of Bergamot EO.
+The most carried out reaction from alpha-Terpineol remains its esterification in Terpinyl acetate, with a smell of Bergamot EO.

 Synthesis route :